SCORE (Stanford Community Recycling) / Swop Shop

-Under the auspices of the Stanford Conservation Trust (SCT), the Stanford Community Recycling project (SCORE) – also known as the Stanford “swop shop” – seeks to promote recycling and consequently reduce solid waste by giving Stanford’s disadvantaged and economically challenged residents the opportunity to exchange recyclable plastic, glass, tins and some paper for tokens which can be used to ‘purchase goods from the Swop Shop.
+Under the auspices of the Stanford Conservation (SCT), the Stanford Community Recycling project (SCORE) – also known as the Stanford “swop shop” – seeks to promote recycling and consequently reduce solid waste by giving Stanford’s disadvantaged and economically challenged residents the opportunity to exchange recyclable plastic, glass, tins and some paper for tokens which can be used to ‘purchase goods from the Swop Shop.
 The goods consist of school stationery, reading books, toys, second-hand clothing, household linen and goods, shoes, toiletry items including sanitary pads (both disposable and washable, re-usable).
 One of the aims is to instill an ethic of having to ‘work’ to be able to ‘buy’ what you need – no free handouts.

 The Swop Shop is open three times a month – twice a month at the Stanford Community Hall precinct and once a month at Die Kop, the informal settlement.
 All items in the shop are donated, and everyone ‘manning’ the shop does this on a voluntary basis.
 Regular fundraising and donations allow the SCORE team to purchase the items available in the Swop Shop.